unbxd/go-base/README.md

 # GO-Base

-Base template to create Go projects using Go-Kit
+Base template to create Go projects using Go-Kit, provides sane defaults.
+Refer to examples for more details.